RazibrahimRI/Linkific_Tasks/README.md

 - Ran the app on the emulator, tested hot reload and hot restart
 - Explored the project structure: `lib/main.dart`, `pubspec.yaml`, `android/` and `ios/` folders

+## Learning approach:
+Prioritized hands-on setup and troubleshooting over video tutorials for  this task — worked directly from the official docs (docs.flutter.dev) and resolved issues as they came up during setup.

 ## Issue faced
 Hit an "Error waiting for a debug connection: log reader stopped unexpectedly" error when running the app on the emulator.
 Resolved by fully cold-booting the emulator and confirming the ADB connection (`adb devices`) before running `flutter run`.